CumulusNetworks/docs/content/cumulus-linux/Monitoring-and-Troubleshooting/Monitoring-Virtual-Device-Counters.md

 ### <span>Configure Internal VLAN Statistics</span>

-For debugging purposes, you may need tocan access packet statistics associated with internal VLAN IDs.
-These statistics are hidden by default, but can be you can configured them in `switchd`:
+For debugging purposes, you may need to access packet statistics associated with internal VLAN IDs.
+These statistics are hidden by default, but can be configured in `switchd`:

     #stats.vlan.show_internal_vlans = FALSE

 ### <span>Clear Statistics</span>

-SincBecause `ethtool` is not supported for virtual devices, you *cannot * clear the statistics cache maintained by the kernel.
+Since `ethtool` is not supported for virtual devices, you cannot clear the statistics cache maintained by the kernel.
 You can clear the hardware statistics via `switchd`:

     cumulus@switch:~$ sudo echo 1 > /cumulus/switchd/clear/stats/vlan